BenWassa/Narrative/README.md

 ---

+## Website (GitHub Pages)

+There is a lightweight static site in the `docs/` folder suitable for publishing with GitHub Pages (set Pages source to the `docs/` folder on the `main` branch).
+The site includes an index and links to the backend spec and design notes.

+### Frontend demo and publishing

+This repo includes a small Vite + React build that outputs a production site to `docs/site/` (so `docs/index.html` can remain a top-level docs landing page).
+To try locally and publish:

+1. Install dependencies: `npm install` (root)
+2. Run dev server: `npm run dev` (open `http://localhost:5173` by default)
+3. Build for production: `npm run build` — the built site will be placed in `docs/site/`
+4. Push to GitHub and ensure GitHub Pages is set to serve from the `docs/` folder on the `main` branch — the app will be available at `/site/` and the docs index will remain at the root of the `docs/` folder.

+If you'd rather deploy the app at the docs root (e.g., `docs/index.html`), I can change the Vite output to `docs/` (this will overwrite the current `docs/index.html`).

+---

 ## Why Narrative?

 After a trip, you have hundreds of photos.
 Some are establishing shots, some are people, some are details.
 You need them organized by day and ready for a slideshow or video montage.